 However, nerve damage in a newborn is always a cause for concern and certain symptoms should be taken seriously.
 Parents of a newborn who have the following symptoms should be concerned about a spinal cord injury and should contact their healthcare provider:

 - Difficulty breathing

-Using Excessive Force During a Forceps Delivery
+Using Excessive Force During Delivery

 As in the case of the young man from the U.K., a spinal cord injury in his neck during birth resulted in paralysis of all four limbs.
 It also impaired his ability to breathe on his own.
 Most cases of spinal cord damage are permanent, but not all spinal cord injuries cause physical paralysis.
 Other victims of spinal cord damage may suffer from intellectual disabilities or developmental delays.
 The most severe spinal cord injuries can result in death.

 Was Your Infant Injured During a Forceps Delivery?